 The administrator can set the camera to send the alarm messages to a specific NAS site when an alarm is triggered.
 Enter the network device details, which include host (the IP of the NAS), share (the folder name of the NAS), user name, and password, in the fields.

-Click on Save when finished.
+Click on Save to apply and store the settings.